jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Rivalry**
 Nebula’s **Rivalry** power requires you name a character.
 You can name any character, including one that isn’t in play.

+## Nick Fury (MC)
+Set: S.H.I.E.L.D. vs. Hydra
+**Infinity Formula**
+Nick Fury has a Super Power which keeps him alive.
+But once you use the power the first time, you must continue using it on each of your successive turns.
+Otherwise Fury will get KO’d.

 ## Omega Red
 Set: Crossover
 **Carbonadium Tentacles**